A lot or a little?

 What parents need to know

-Parents need to know that this film features some strong language.
-The humor is immature and is targeted toward teenagers.
+Parents need to know that Billy Madison is a 1993 movie that launched the post-SNL career of Adam Sandler.
+The immature humor is full of sex jokes and innuendo that's targeted toward teenagers; for example, Billy is excited because it's "nudie magazine day," where he receives magazines with titles like Drunk Chicks.
 An older maid makes continuous sexual advances at the protagonist (including a request to take her shirt off for him).
+There is lots of profanity throughout the film, including "f--k," "s--t," and use of the word "retarded."
 The film contains some scenes of binge drinking.
+Billy is often hazed by the bullies of each grade he attends.
 Rude behavior rules.
 The ending features a positive message of accomplishment and resilience.

 What's the story?

 To inherit his family's chain of hotels, Billy (Adam Sandler) makes a deal with his father to pass grades 1-12 without cheating.
 There is only one problem: Billy is a good-for-nothing idiot.
 The 27-year-old spoiled brat is usually drunk.
 He chases invisible penguins and pranks neighbors by setting fire to bags of poo on their doorsteps.
 As the movie progresses, Billy slowly learns responsibility.
 The film culminates with an academic decathlon against conniving Madison Hotels V.P., Eric Gordon (Bradley Whitford) and Billy falling in love with his teacher Veronica Vaughn (Bridgette Wilson).